MarcisB8/Collectible/README.md

 ## How to use

-Navigate to https://ipfs.infura.io/ipfs/QmcFBRXCXW5XcVCsGJdSmqaSeMDMq13RPXzpmfLgGbCjwT and follow the instructions on screen.

 Further section describes how to launch the webpage if it is no longer hosted on IPFS, or if you want to play with it and modify.

 #### Requirements